louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 for you at the table level and I will show later how we can use that graph to propagate tags with no additional work.

 In other words, with schemas, descriptions and data lineage, dbt Docs cover the category _Features to Understand_ from the above diagram.
 So **what is missing from dbt Docs to rival with Amundsen**?
-Search.
+Only a way to sublime the work that is already happening in your dbt repository.
+And that is Search.

 {{< figure alt="Algolia logo" src="algolia_logo.png" width=500 caption="Algolia market themselves as a 'flexible search platform'" class="figure-center" >}}